jordicortes40/CRAN_R_Sports_Packages/README.md

 # CRAN R Sports Packages

+You can find an interactive version of the data in this [*shiny* app](https://shiny-eio.upc.edu/pubs/RShiny_Sports/).

+You can find the related paper [here](https://journals.sagepub.com/doi/abs/10.1177/17479541221136238)

 ## Data

 List and description of R Sports Packages in CRAN repository.
 See *Data* folder.
 Information available are: